gemini3d/gemini3d/docs/Readme_input.md

 <ell>         ! transition length of degradation - a tanh(x/ell) profile is used for dx
 ```

 If using the lower-level ```gemini3d.grid.cart3d``` utility, the parameters above are passed into this function via optional input structure fields (see source code for details).
+Note that the hyperbolic tangent profiles in x2,3 are mirrored about the x2,3=0 point so that the grid spacing is symmetric about the origin.

 Grid structures, once created, are written to a file using the matlab `writegrid.m` API to insure that they have the correct file structure and arrangement.
 I.e.